pyreiz/ctrl-stg4000/readme.md

 ============

 This documentation explains the python package ctrl-stg4000 wrapping the [C# .dll](https://www.multichannelsystems.com/software/mcsusbnetdll) offered by multichannelsystems to control their STG4000 range of electrical stimulators.
+See also their gthub [repo](https://github.com/multichannelsystems/McsUsbNet].

+At the time of development of this toolbox (and still), the company website offers the dll in version 3.2.45.
+In the meantime, the github repo was published and apparently already offers version 5.0.12.
+Please note that this toolbox is tested against version 3.2.45.

 Installation
 ------------